ryansobol/ChanceKit/README.md

 # ChanceKit

-Create mathmatical expression that supports probabilities.
+Create mathmatical expressions that support probabilities.

 An expression is composed of a sequence of lexemes—numbers and polyhedral dice rolls, separated by arithmetic operations and potentially organized into arithmetic groups.
 Interpretting an expression produces a single, probablistic result.